-Low cliffs are located adjacent the rough cobble tidal zone to the south while a small pocket beach exists in the head of Kingfish Bay.
+Low cliffs are located adjacent the rough cobble tidal zone to the south while a small pocket beach exists to the north east of site 8417.

 Adjacent the shore and on the rocky bluffs indigenous species have established and intermixed with radiata pines.
 The pines dominate the landscape in the bay.